DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 Modality requirements.

-• Trace (required): the agent's reasoning path: planning steps, tool calls, intermediate hypotheses, failed attempts, and major decision points, in chronological order.
+• Trace (required): observable workflow evidence such as planning steps, tool calls, intermediate hypotheses, failed attempts, and major decision points, in chronological order.
 Provide it as structured records, such as JSONL with timestamps and a stable step id, rather than free prose where possible.
-The Trace should let a reviewer follow how the result was reached; it is corroborating evidence, not the primary proof of correctness.
+The Trace should let a reviewer follow how the result was reached; it is corroborating evidence, not the primary proof of correctness, and authors should not invent logs or hidden chain-of-thought after the fact.

 • Execution (required): a reproducible execution package: code, scripts or notebooks, an environment specification (requirements.txt, environment.yml, or a container image), data or a documented way to obtain it, evaluation commands, and the experiment outputs needed to verify the reported results.
 The entry_point named in the manifest must reproduce the submission's headline result from a clean environment, or the README must state precisely why it cannot and what partial verification is possible.
 Execution is the primary verification anchor for this track.